vmware-tanzu/velero/site/content/docs/main/development.md

 ## Linting

-You can run `make lint` which executes golangci-lint inside the build image, or `make local-lint` which executes outside of the build image.
-Both `make lint` and `make local-lint` will only run the linter against changes.

-Use `lint-all` to run the linter against the entire code base.
+You can run `make lint` (which executes [`golangci-lint`](https://github.com/golangci/golangci-lint)) to run linters against the entire Go code base.

+You can run `make lint-fix` to fix fixable issues found by `make lint`.

-The default linters are defined in the `Makefile` via the `LINTERS` variable.
+The linters, and their settings, are defined in the `.golangci.yaml` file.

-You can also override the default list of linters by  running the command

-`$ make lint LINTERS=gosec`

 ## Test